ucsb-seclab/dr_checker/docs/docker.md

 Using DR.CHECKER from docker
 ===================
-Thanks to [Sebastiano](https://github.com/Phat3), we created a docokerized environment for DR.CHECKER.
+Thanks to [Sebastiano](https://github.com/Phat3), we created a dockerized environment for DR.CHECKER.
 We have three images main, server and client:
 * main: This is the main analysis image, that has all the LLVM setup and can the actual DR.CHECKER analysis.
 * server: This is the visualization server, that processes the JSONs and serves them.